Should we abandon the traditional idea of what a healthy diet is?

 And now, it’s personal

-The reason why people prefer animal-based foods is because they are simply uninformed or misled (by the food industry) into thinking that only meat can ensure proper nutrients.
+The reason why people prefer animal-based foods is that they are simply uninformed or misled (by the food industry) into thinking that only meat can ensure proper nutrients.

 But, if the facts enumerated here failed to persuade you why cutting meat is the best route to a healthy and happy life, for the environment and for the planet – don’t worry.
 Just relax and leave your left hemisphere of the brain to …think again.